xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

 * Creating RESTful Web Service requests and test cases with variables.

-* Data binding the associated request objects and test cases with an external data source.
+* Binding data files to the associated request objects and test cases.

 > You can download the sample project here: [Web Service Tests](https://github.com/katalon-studio-samples/web-service-tests).